sushkov-r/papers-wiki/papers/ml/computer-vision/DINO.md

 # Emerging Properties in Self-Supervised Vision Transformers (DINO)
+### Notes
+*Not to be confused with [DINO (a variant of DETR)](DETR.md).*

 ## Overview
-DINO introduced a simple but powerful self-supervised learning approach for [Vision Transformers (ViTs)](ViT).
+DINO introduced a simple but powerful self-supervised learning approach for [Vision Transformers (ViTs)](ViT.md).
 The method trains a student network to predict the output of a teacher network, without any labels, by aligning their representations of different augmented views of the same image.
 Remarkably, DINO shows that ViTs trained this way learn highly semantic and interpretable features.

 ## Key Innovations
 - **Self-distillation without labels**: The model trains a student network to match the teacher’s soft predictions, with no ground-truth supervision.